-Goods and Services Tax (GST) has made claiming Input Tax Credit (ITC) a lot simpler.
-However, there are certain conditions which must be fulfilled before claiming Input Tax Credit (ITC).
+Goods and Services Tax (GST) has made conditions for claiming ITC Input Tax Credit (ITC) a lot simpler.
+However, there are certain conditions of input tax credit which must be fulfilled before claiming Input Tax Credit (ITC).

 Input Tax Credit (ITC) is basically the credit which is received by a taxpayer after paying input tax.
 These inputs act as building blocks of goods and thus the tax paid on them is credited to the taxpayers in due time under given conditions.
 Availing ITC or its refund helps determine the accurate working capital at any point.
 This information is extremely crucial from the standpoint of business liquidity.

-ITC can be claimed by any registered person if the following conditions are fulfilled:
+ITC can be claimed by any registered person if the following Input Tax Credit conditions are fulfilled:

 - Taxpayer has an evidence documenting tax payment like tax invoice or debit note